You're looking at the real thing.

 Google Maps has the trail.
-Photerra has the bend in the trail where the view opens up.
-Every pin is a real photo at a real coordinate — the bench at sunset, the café with the good light, the mural on the side of the laundromat.
-Then plan a trip around it, and book what you need without leaving the app.
+Photerra has the bend where the view opens up — every pin a real photo at the exact coordinate a traveler stood.
+Plan a trip around them, and book it, without leaving the app.

 A live preview of Photerra's map.
 See all cities →

-She has 12 tabs open across Google Maps, Instagram, blogs, and three group chats.
-Every directory shows her the same 30 places.
-She wants the bench at sunset, the café with the good light, the turn in the trail where the view opens up — not another top-10 list.
+She has 12 tabs open across Google Maps, Instagram, blogs, and three group chats — and every one shows her the same 30 places.
+She wants the ones that aren't on any of them, not another top-10 list.

 Instead of five place-entries, the map shows hundreds of specific spots — each one pinned to the coordinate where a traveler stood and pointed a camera at something worth standing there for.